-We all know that damn saying on how first impressions last forever, and this couldn’t be more relevant when it comes to first dates.
+We all know the saying: first impressions last forever, and this couldn’t be more relevant when it comes to first dates.
 It’s make or a break for a new relationship and the prep alone can be an emotional rollercoaster.
-From figuring out what to wear, to thinking up exit plans, getting ready can be its own ordeal.
+From figuring out what to wear to thinking up exit plans, getting ready can be its own ordeal.

 I recently had a first date with a new guy that I was really excited for.
 Naturally I wanted to look my best, so my whole day was spent thinking about the date.
-As I was getting ready that night, I realised before every first date I followed a ‘mental preparation’ step by step.
+As I was getting ready that night, I realised before every first date I followed a 10-step ‘mental preparation’ process.
 Texting my girlfriends for reassurance it became clear we all did the same.

 You’ve come home from work super excited about the night ahead.
-You’re pumping your Girl (or Guy) Power playlist on Spotify, you feel amazing and nothing can stand in your way!
+You’re pumping your Girl Power playlist on Spotify, you feel amazing and nothing can stand in your way!

-Pre-planning the night, everyone does it.
+Pre-planning the night, every girl (and guy) does it.
 “When the bill comes I wonder if he’ll offer to pay?”
-“I wonder if she’ll be on time?”
+“I wonder if he’ll be on time?”
 “I wonder if he’ll notice my new hair cut?”
 For me this pretty much lasts from the minute they ask you out until the minute you get home.

 It’s inevitable that sometimes two people just don’t have that magic spark and when that happens you need an exit plan ASAP.
 When the chemistry fizzles rather than explodes, there’s nothing worse than having to endure hours of bad company.
 Having a job that has a start time of 7am is usually a good excuse that works for me, but I’ve heard of friends who have coded messages that when received cue a phone call detailing a major event that has occurred so they’re able to leave immediately.

 Heels or no heels?
 It’s a very important question which leaves most women wobbling around our rooms with two different shoes on.